microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 - Step 1: Setup Azure Cognitive Search and prepare data

+    As part of data preperation step, to work in Open AI, the documents are chunked into smaller units(20 lines) and stored as individual documents in the search index.
+The chunking steps can be achieved with a python script below.
+    To make it easy for the labs, the sample document has already been chunked and provided in the repo.

     * Enable Semantic Search on Azure Portal.
 Navigate to Semantic Search blade and select Free plan.

         ![](../../documents/media/enable-semantic-search.png)